Kneke/kotlin_multiplatform_quotes/README.md

 To run app just plugin your device or start emulators.
 Call `flutter devices` to find id of your device.
 After that call `flutter run -d DEVICE_ID`

+NEVER OPEN PROJECT WITH ANDROID STUDIO! `This will result in error kotlinmultiapp/flutterapp/android/.idea/sqldelight/../../common/.sqldelight (No such file or directory)`
+To solve this you need to clone a clean version of the repo again.

 ## Web

 Includes a web app based on React.
 Common module will be included as npm package.